axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-06-Stellar-GMP-v1.1.2.md

 ## Deployment

 This deployment is being performed due to the Stellar testnet reset on June 18th, 2025 17:00 UTC.
-This deployment is only for devnet-amplifier, stagenet, and testnet environments - not mainnet.
+This deployment is only for stagenet and testnet environments - not devnet-amplifier and mainnet.

-- Create an `.env` config. `CHAIN` should be set to `stellar-2025-q2` for devnet-amplifier, stagenet, testnet.
+- Create an `.env` config. `CHAIN` should be set to `stellar-2025-q2` for stagenet and testnet.

 ```yaml
 MNEMONIC=xyz